• Skip to primary navigation

 • Once your cookies are completely cool, spread a small amount of ½ cup raspberry jam on top of one cookie.
 Dust your top cookies with some more powdered sugar and then place them on top.

-• Repeat until you have used all of your cookies and then serve immediately or store them for later.
+• Repeat until you have used all of your cookies and then serve immediately.

 Notes